erichegt/askbot-devel/askbot/doc/source/optional-modules.rst

   The function should take two parameters (in the following order): user_info, login_form. user_info - is the same dictionary that is returned by the `ldap_authenticate` function.
+* ``LDAP_CREATE_USER_FUNCTION`` - python dotted path to function that will create the ldap user, should actually return a user association object, like ``askbot.deps.django_authopenid.ldap_auth.ldap_create_user_default``.
+  Function takes return value of the ldap authenticate function as a sole parameter.

 Use these when you have the "directory master passsword" - for a specific user who can access the rest of the directory,